visionary-futures-collective/covid19/timeline.md

 Interested in the data?
 These projects draw from the #CovidCampus database, a collection of over 700 student newspaper articles about COVID.
 [Learn more about the data here](https://docs.google.com/document/d/1R9XvbssNDxQ1xV8xWM83mjrf-BIRWuGfvCpm5dB-UzA/edit?usp=sharing).

-You are also welcome to use our data set to make your own timeline (or do your own research).
-Intructions on how to make a timeline for your campus are forthcoming.
-Email us at visionaryfuturescollective@gmail.com to learn more or to add your timeline to our website!
+You are also welcome to use our data set to make your own timeline, or for any other kind of research.
+[Click here to learn more about Timeline.JS, the platform we used to make these timelines.](https://timeline.knightlab.com/) Email us at visionaryfuturescollective@gmail.com to learn more or to add your timeline to our website!